Accelerometer Experiments Clarify Einstein’s Gravity Theory

 But his worry was prescient.
 If the math for relativity was so inscrutable that at times Einstein did “not understand it myself anymore,” what hope was there that a new generation of professors and students would follow it?
 Today, many still don’t.
 But now, 21st century accelerometer experiments can help clarify it.

 It’s worth remembering that Newton himself was overtly suspicious of his own implausible new gravity theory!
-He worried: “That one body may act upon another at a distance through a vacuum without the mediation of anything else, by and through which their action and force may be conveyed from one to another, is to me so great an absurdity, that I believe no man, who has in philosophical matters a competent faculty of thinking, can ever fall into it.”(Cohen and Westfall, p.337) Newton rightly questioned a force that acts on distant objects without physical contact!
+He worried: “That one body may act upon another at a distance through a vacuum without the mediation of anything else, by and through which their action and force may be conveyed from one to another, is to me so great an absurdity, that I believe no man, who has in philosophical matters a competent faculty of thinking, can ever fall into it.”(Cohen and Westfall, p.337) Newton rightly questioned a force that acts on arbitrarily distant objects without physical contact!

 In Einstein’s version, terrestrial ‘gravity’ is really a reaction to proper force exerted by contact with the earth, and the gradual stretching of the space around it.
 Newton would celebrate.

 While this article aims to capture the essential ideas, a truly persuasive explanation requires more of a book, with animation, an app for experiments, and recorded video.
 3D animation can play a key role in clarifying the theory.
-A short book The Secret Truth About Gravity from a leading publisher will include all of those in 2024.
+A short book The Secret Truth About Gravity from a leading publisher will include all of those in 2025.

 In conversation, Prof Thorne mentions he has yet to see animation of his simple storyboard.
 I’ve created draft 3D animation to help viewers better visualize volume acceleration, by showing the difference between ordinary and expanding points of view — something we ordinarily can’t see — while drawing dynamic 3D rulers in the stretching space.
 Even a very rough model shows how acceleration of space appears to result in an attractive force.